mikeizbicki/cmc-csci046/topic_00_unix/README.md

 **Due date:**

-Labs are always due on midnight of the Sunday of the week that they are assigned (i.e. Sep 6 for this lab).
+Labs are always due on midnight of the Sunday of the week that they are assigned (e.g. Sep 6 for this lab).

 *For this lab only: There will be no late penalty if you miss the due date, but please be reasonable.*